Loan to costLTC

 Why it matters

 LTC is what a senior lender uses to size the loan.
-Most Australian construction lenders cap LTC at 70–75% for build-to-sell apartments, with the residual funded by developer equity (and pre-sales, in some structures).
-LTC and LTV together define how much debt the project can carry.
+Most Australian construction lenders cap LTC at 70–75% for build-to-sell apartments, with the residual funded by developer equity and pre-sales.
+LTC and LTV together define how much debt a project can carry.

 Worked example